Git code synchronization and merge

-DataWorks integrates with Git to offer a new data development workflow.
-Its synchronization and merge features seamlessly connect the DataWorks platform with your Git repository.
+DataWorks integrates deeply with Git to enable a new data development model.
+Its code synchronization and merge features connect the DataWorks platform to your Git repository.

 Important